Majority of Peruvians favor impeaching president: Ipsos poll

 Kuczynski has repeatedly denied anything improper or illegal about payments his consulting firm received from the Brazilian company, Odebrecht [ODBES.UL], when he was a government minister more than a decade ago.

-Kuczynski said the new impeachment motion unveiled by lawmakers this week makes Peru look “ridiculous” as it prepares to host the Summit of the Americas on April 13-14, a gathering of the region’s leaders.
+Kuczynski said the new impeachment motion unveiled by lawmakers this week makes Peru look“ridiculous” as it prepares to host the Summit of the Americas on April 13-14, a gathering of the region’s leaders.

 “I’m going to defend myself and I won’t resign because I haven’t done anything” wrong, Kuczynski told a crowd of supporters on Friday.